The following side effects listed are from e medicine health.

 We did not successfully use any form of birth control to prevent pregnancy.
 But that’s okay, we love each of our children.

 Of course the most effective way to avoid pregnancy would be to abstain from sex.
 But there are many forms of birth control that DO work relatively well.
 Know your options.
 The most effective option after abstinence and hormonal methods would be a vasectomy.
 Yes, even before female sterilization.
 (And that often comes with some side effects doctors seem to gloss over.
 I’m not trying to vilify doctors, but it amazes me how many women complain of side effects of getting their tubes tied…and they’re kind of unpleasant, that their doctors never discussed.
 Plus, if you DO get pregnant, it can be dangerous for both you AND the baby.)
 You can read the top FIVE most effective ways to prevent pregnancy here.
+If you’re planning to breastfeed exclusively, then you may be able to use that as birth control if you follow a strict protocol.
 Keep in mind, for the purpose of what’s best for me and probably a lot of other women, I’m avoiding hormonal methods.

 LIVING YOUR HEALTHIEST LIFE